HealthBioscienceIDEAS/microscopy-novice/episodes/multi-dimensional-images.md

 (10, 256, 256)
 ```

-This 3D image can be thought of as a stack of 2D images, where the z axis points
+This 3D image can be thought of as a stack of ten 2D images, with each image
+containing a 256x256 array.
+The x/y axes point along the width/height of the
-along the stack.
-It is stored as a 3D array:
+first 2D image, and the z axis points along the stack.
+It is stored as a 3D
+array:

 ![](fig/2d-3d-arrays.png){alt="A diagram comparing 2D and
 3D image arrays" width='80%'}